Beauty brands were quick to tout diversity during summer protests, but the commitment was short-lived

 These findings come from Eyecue Insights, an AI-powered social media analytics platform, which just released a report on the state of visual diversity and inclusion in the beauty sector.
 Since 2018, Eyecue has used image recognition technology to analyze more than 150,000 images featuring a human subject from 70 beauty brands’ Instagram accounts.
 When skin tone is detected, it scans the pixels and an algorithm categorizes it as one of six shades based on the Fitzpatrick scale, with one being the lightest and six being the darkest.
 Eyecue sells its analytics data to beauty brands that want a better understanding of what images are engaging users and driving sales.

 Carolina Bañales, who founded Eyecue three years ago, has created technology for the beauty industry for more than a decade.
 She previously launched an app called Glam Street, which allowed users to virtually test makeup on their selfie; it was acquired by Ulta in 2018.
 At Glam Street, she had to train algorithms to accurately identify a wide range of skin tones, but as she spoke with beauty brands about the tech, it became clear that there were very few women of color in decision-making roles.
-“In those meetings, there was nobody in the room who could test the dark skin tones on Glam Street,” says Bañales, who is originally from Argentina.
+“In those meetings, there was nobody in the room who could test the dark skin tones on Glam Street,” says Bañales, who is originally from Uruguay.
 “That made me realize how little diversity there was at these brands and inspired me to launch Eyecue.”

 Over the last few years, the beauty industry has seen a push for more inclusivity and diversity.
 Eyecue’s research finds that some brands are better than others.
 The Lip Bar, Fenty Beauty, and Tom Ford Beauty, for instance, feature dark skin tones in a quarter or more of their images.
 Some of the biggest brands on the market, including Covergirl, Dove, L’Oréal, Ulta, and Sephora, have dark skin tones in a fifth or more of their images.
 But there are many brands on the other end of the spectrum, which rarely feature images of people of color, such as Bourjois, Caudalie, Clarins USA, Max Factor, and Tata Harper, all of which have less than 7% of their posts featuring models with dark skin tones.